kbruegge/streams-cta/src/site/markdown/publications.md

 Publications
 ============

-The FACT tools have been used in a number of publications, related to the FACT telescope data analysis and/or the underlying *streams* framework.
+The streams framework and its extensions have been used in a number of publications, related to the FACT telescope data analysis and/or the underlying *streams* framework.
 The collection of publications is listed below: